 Process for streaming media filtering

-A process for filtering streaming media is based on rules like all other filtering processes that run on Secure Web Gateway.
+A process for filtering streaming media is based on rules like all other filtering processes that run on Web Gateway.

 The most important part of this process is the detection of streaming media among the web traffic that is filtered.
 Streaming media is usually detected in the response cycle of the filtering process when it is received from web servers that sent it in response to user requests.